-MHA will send a notification letter to the family letting them know that it is time for their annual reexamination, giving them the option of selecting either the flat rent or income method, and scheduling an appointment if they are currently paying an income rent.
-If the family thinks they may want to switch from a flat rent to an income rent, they should request an appointment.
-At the appointment, the family can make their final decision regarding which rent method they will choose.
-The letter also includes, for those families paying the income method, forms for the family to complete in preparation for the interview.
+MHA will send a notification letter to the family letting them know that it is time for their annual reexamination.
+The letter also includes forms for the family to complete in preparation for the interview.
 The letter includes instructions permitting the family to reschedule the interview if necessary.
 The letter tells families who may need to make alternate arrangements due to a disability that they may contact staff to request an accommodation of their needs.